 So what’s the biggest difference culturally for you between Boston and Indy?

 I think it’s funny in that it’s almost a blend of Boston and Melbourne, Australia.
 I think the openness, the cultural aspect of people’s kindness, not that, you know, you don’t see it elsewhere.

-But it’s, it’s really been such a nice inviting atmosphere.
+But it’s really been such a nice inviting atmosphere.

 What part of town do you live in?